 The best airport to use is Bodrum of which the transfer time is roughly an hour and a half.
 This mainly operates for international flights during summer only, so in winter most expats revert to using Izmir airport that is a 2-hour transfer.
 Other than that, Dalaman airport in the Mugla region is a three and half hour transfer.

 For Property Buyers: We offer free complementary accommodation, and airport meet & greet services as part of our property viewing program.
-Enquire for more details here.
+Contact Turkey Homes for all your inquires.